cksystemsgroup/scal/tsstack/index.markdown

 works by attaching timestamps to elements, rather than building a linked data-structure in memory.
 The top element of the stack is then the element with the latest timestamp, not the element at the head of a linked list.
-Insights from the Stack Theorem (see below) allow the TS Stack to have multiple top elements, implemented with unordered timestamps, which can be removed in parallel.
+Insights from the stack theorem (see below) allow the TS Stack to have multiple top elements, implemented with unordered timestamps, which can be removed in parallel.
 Thereby the contention on the head of the stack is reduced.
 Additionally timestamps allow highly efficient elimination, which